What is an NIPT Test?

 Usually between the 10th and 13th week of pregnancy.

-How are NIPT Tests used?
+How is an NIPT Test used?

 As a screening tool to assess the risk of chromosomal abnormalities.